Updated on October 25, 2025

 Image of New York City residential street with brownstone homes after a snowfall

-Does that sound like a dream come true?
-No, it’s only winter in New York City!
-During the winter and holiday season, NYC comes alive with some of the best Christmas light displays, wintertime activities like skating and sledding, holiday shows and cultural events around.
-If you’re already dreaming of experiencing New York in the winter time, New York Habitat can help you find the perfect apartment to ensure you don’t miss a thing.
-Be sure to dig out your winter coat (it gets pretty chilly here in the winter!) and consult our guide for every way to plan your perfect NYC winter trip.
+During the holiday season, the city comes alive with some of the best Christmas light displays, skating rinks, sledding, holiday shows, and cultural celebrations.
+Ready to experience it?
+New York Habitat can help you find the perfect apartment so you won’t miss a moment.
+Just don’t forget your winter coat, it gets chilly!
+Use our guide below to plan your perfect NYC holiday trip.

 Image of people on the sidewalk outside a Christmas window display at Saks Fifth Avenue